State Archives of North Carolina: Bill of Rights

 In 1865, North Carolina's copy of the United States Bill of Rights was stolen from the state Capitol building by a Union soldier in William Sherman's army, who took the document home to Tippecanoe, Ohio, as a souvenir of the war.
 The soldier, whose name is unknown, sold the Bill of Rights to a Charles A. Shotwell of Troy, Ohio, for $5.00.
 It was not returned to North Carolina until Governor Mike Easley and state Attorney General Roy Cooper worked with the U.S. Attorney to obtain the document through an FBI sting operation in 2003.

 Online Resources

 Much of the State Archives' materials can only be accessed at one of its three sites.
 However, a large body of materials can be found online, and online finding aids and catalog can help researchers identify materials that are available only onsite.

 North Carolina Digital Collections

 The North Carolina Digital Collections portal contains over 90,000 historic and recent photographs, state government publications, manuscripts, and other resources on topics related to North Carolina.
 The collections are free and full-text searchable, and bring together content from the State Archives of North Carolina and the State Library of North Carolina.

 Catalog

-The State Archives online catalog is called MARS, the Manuscript and Archives Reference System.
+The State Archives online catalog is called DOC, or Discover Online Catalog.
 It contains searchable descriptions of the holdings of all three of the Archives sites.